Ideas to help your child play and learn

 Toys for children with special needs should match their developmental age and ability.

-If your child is using a toy intended for a younger age group, make sure that it's strong enough and won't get broken.
+If your child is using a toy intended for a younger age group, make sure that it's strong enough and will not get broken.

 Children with a visual impairment will need toys with different textures to explore with their hands and mouth.

-Children with impaired hearing will need toys to stimulate language, such as puzzles that involve matching "finger-spelled" letters to appropriate pictures.
+Children with impaired hearing will need toys to stimulate language, such as toys that encourage them to explore and discover how it relates to their environment.

 In this video, a health visitor talks about how parents can help a baby's development through play.